-Southeast King County's working-age population (those aged 25-64) has educational attainment levels that break down somewhat differently than those of the county, state, and the country.
-The area has fewer adults with less than a high school degree-only 5 percent-than King County (7 percent), Washington (9 percent) and the U.S. (12 percent).
+The educational attainment levels of the working-age population (25-64) in southeast King County break down somewhat differently than those of the county, state, and the country.
+The percentage of adults with less than a high school degree (5 percent) is lower than that of King County as a whole (7 percent), Washington (9 percent) and the United States (12 percent).

-However, southeast King County has a higher proportion of adults with some college credit and no degree than any other area in King County - as depicted in Figure 4.
-Though southeast King County's overall population is relatively small in comparison to the county as a whole, 28 percent of the area's working-age population has some college credit, but no degree - which equates to more than 18,500 people.
-This suggests that the some, college no degree population should be a critical population segment of interest for any endeavor focused on providing additional higher education in the area.
+However, southeast King County has a higher proportion of adults with some college credit, but no degree than any other area in King County, as depicted in Figure 4.
+Though the population of southeast King County is relatively small in comparison to the county as a whole, 28 percent of the area's working-age population, or more than 18,500 people, has some college credit, but no degree.
+This population is of prime importance to any endeavor focused on providing additional opportunities for higher education in the area.